Loyola Public School: History

-Loyola Public School is managed and administered by members of the Society of Jesus (Jesuits). a worldwide organization of religious men numbering about 16,000 of whom 3,000 work in the 14 provinces of India.
+Loyola School is managed and administered by members of the Society of Jesus (Jesuits). a worldwide organization of religious men numbering about 16,000 of whom 3,000 work in the 14 provinces of India.
 In Andhra Pradesh about 160 Jesuits work in schools and colleges, youth services, social work centres, parishes, mission out-reach programmes, and other Church ministries.
 In presecondary and secondary education alone, in South Asia, 820 Jesuits run 447 schools with a student population of 344,000.

 Two names will go down in history as pioneers of Loyola Public School, Guntur.
 Late Rt.
 Rev. Ignatius Mummadi, Bishop of Guntur, Catholic Diocese brought the Jesuits to Guntur to start the school.
 He mustered the services of Fr.
 T. Balaiah, S.J., to acquire the land.
 Commissioned to go ahead with the project, Jesuit Fr.
 Papaiah, the pioneer and chief architect of the school, made Loyola Public School a reality with the help of a Jesuit brother, Stanislaus.
 The foundation stone of this second Jesuit educational institution in Andhra Pradesh was laid on 30 January 1964 by the Chief Minister of the State Dr. N. Sanjeeva Reddy.
 Fr.
 L.D.
 Murphy, S.J., became the first principal of the school which opened on 13 July 1964 with 13 boys.